OpenMOSS/Language-Model-SAEs/README.md

 - 2024.5.22 We propose hierarchical tracing, a promising method to **scale up sparse feature circuit analysis** to industrial size language models!
 Link: [Automatically Identifying Local and Global Circuits with Linear Computation Graphs](https://arxiv.org/pdf/2405.13868).

 - 2024.2.19 Our first attempt on SAE-based circuit analysis for Othello-GPT leads us to **an example of Attention Superposition in the wild**!
 Link: [Dictionary learning improves patch-free circuit discovery in mechanistic interpretability: A case study on othello-gpt](https://arxiv.org/pdf/2402.12201).

+## Features

+- **Scalability**: Our framework is fully distributed with arbitrary combinations of data, model, and head parallelism for both training and analysis.
+Enjoy training SAEs with millions of features!
+- **Flexibility**: We support a wide range of SAE variants, including vanilla SAEs, Lorsa (Low-rank Sparse Attention), CLT (Cross-layer Transcoder), MoLT (Mixture of Linear Transforms), CrossCoder, and more.
+Each variant can be combined with different activation functions (e.g., ReLU, JumpReLU, TopK, BatchTopK) and sparsity penalties (e.g., L1, Tanh).
+- **Easy to Use**: We provide high-level `runners` APIs to quickly launch experiments with simple configurations.
+Check our [examples](examples) for verified hyperparameters.
+- **Visualization**: We provide a unified web interface to visualize learned SAE variants and their features.

 ## Installation